Poisson geometry, monoidal Fukaya categories, and commutative Floer cohomology rings: Symplectic groupoids and integrations

 Associated to a Lie groupoid $(G,M,s,t,e,i,m)$, there is associated a corresponding Lie algebroid, defined by linearization of the groupoid structure along the image of the identity section $e: M \to G$.
 This is analogous to the construction of the Lie algebra associated to a Lie group, which is precisely the case where $M$ is a single point.
 The algebroid consists of $(M,E,a, [\cdot,\cdot])$, where $M$ is as before, $E$ is a vector bundle on $M$, $a : E \to TM$ is a map of vector bundles over $M$, and $[\cdot,\cdot]$ is a bracket on sections of $E$, which satisfy a list of axioms obtained by differentiation of the groupoid axioms.
 A Lie algebroid is called \emph{integrable} if it arises as the associated Lie algebroid of some Lie groupoid, and we say that the Lie groupoid is \emph{an integration} of the Lie algebroid.
 Integrations do not necessarily exist nor are they necessarily unique when they do.
 This area has been much studied; see for instance \cite{crainic-fernandes-lie,crainic-fernandes-poisson} and references therein.

 On the other hand, a Poisson manifold $(M,\pi)$ has an associated Lie algebroid, namely $E = T^*M$, $\pi^\#: T^*M \to TM$, and $[\alpha,\beta] = d\pi(\alpha,\beta)$.
 When $(G,\omega)$ is a symplectic groupoid, the associated Lie algebroid is of this form.
 That is to say, given a symplectic groupoid $(G,\omega)$ there is a unique Poisson structure $\pi$ on $M$ such that $G$ is an integration of the Lie algebroid associated to this Poisson structure.
 We then say that $(G,\omega)$ is a \emph{symplectic integration} of $(M,\pi)$.
 A Poisson manifold $(M,\pi)$ is called \emph{integrable} if it admits a symplectic integration.
-Integrations are not unique when they exist, but the $s$-simply connected integration is unique (analogous to the simply connected integration of a Lie algebra).
+Integrations are not unique when they exist, but the $s$-simply connected\footnote{\emph{$s$-simply connected} means that the fibers of $s : G\to M$ are simply connected.} integration is unique (analogous to the simply connected integration of a Lie algebra).

 Since the main object of study in this paper is a symplectic groupoid, all Poisson manifolds that appear are integrable.
 Our perspective is that a symplectic groupoid is a symplectic manifold with an extra structure that, in particular, encodes an integrable Poisson structure on another manifold.